FEUP-LDTS-2021/ldts-project-assignment-g1004/docs/README.md

 The use of the Model-View-Controller Pattern in the current design allows the following benefits:

 - Makes code easy to manage and maintain.
-- Supports quality test-driven development (TDD):
+- Supports quality test-driven development (TDD).
 - It allows us to easily apply several modifications.
 - Promotes faster and more practical development.